Saghar Pur: Economy

 The economy of the village is primarily agrarian.
 Major crops include wheat, sugarcane, and various vegetables.
-A portion of the population is also employed abroad, particularly in the Middle East, contributing remittances to the local economy.
+A portion of the population is also employed abroad, particularly in the Middle East and Europe,contributing remittances to the local economy.

 Education

 Saghar Pur has several basic educational institutions.
 The Government Elementary School Saghar Pur is one of the notable schools in the area.
 For higher education, students usually travel to nearby towns such as Pind Dadan Khan or Jhelum city.

 Infrastructure

 The village has access to basic infrastructure such as electricity, water supply, and mobile network coverage.
 Roads connecting Saghar Pur to nearby villages and towns are partially paved, but transport can be limited during the rainy season.

 Notable Visits

-In 2018, senior politician and media personality Fawad Chaudhry visited Saghar Pur as part of a political outreach event.
+In 2018, senior politician and media personality Fawad Chaudhry visited Saghar Pur as part of a political outreach event..